Shovelz/illustratorCClinux_FIXED/README.md

 This bash script helps you to install `Adobe Illustrator CC` on your Linux distro easily.
 It will download a free version of Illustrator and tries to run it using `wine` installed on your system.

-** I have modified the download link to use this one:  https://downloads.runebase.io/illustratorCC17.tgz.
-Since the original developer of these scripts has commited anything in 2 years, I have forked it.
+**I have modified the download link to use this one:  https://downloads.runebase.io/illustratorCC17.tgz.
+Since the original developer of these scripts hasn't commited anything in 2 years, I have forked it.
 Please open an issue if the download link doesn't work**

 ## :rocket: Features
 * illustrator command